galica9999/aws-cloud-formation-tiered-network-config/README.md

         ]
       }
     }

 ```

-- **ImageId** - This field is used to tell what image will be used to create the AMI.
+- **TargetGroupARNs** - This field is used to tell what image will be used to create the AMI.
+- **MinSize** - This field is to determine the minimum running amount of AMIs we want to be available.
+- **MaxSize** - This will determine the maximum amount of AMIs to be available during peak load.
+- **DesiredCapacity** - The desired capacity is how many should be available at any time, but can be more than the minsize and less than the maxsize.
+- **LaunchTemaplate** - This is the launch template that will be used when a new AMI is created.
+- **LaunchTemplateId** - This is the ID of the launch template we want to use.
+- **Version** - This is the version of the launch template we want to use.
+- **VPCZoneIdentifier** - These are the subnets that the autoscaling group will deploy the AMIs into.

 </p>
 </details>

 <details><summary><h4 style="display:inline">appLoadBalancer</h4></summary>
 <p>
-This resource creates the launch configuration we will use for the application AMIs.
+This resource creates applicationn load balancer.
+It will send requests between all of the instances in the autoscaling group.

 ```json
 "appLoadBalancer": {